ArcticEcho/DRG-BP-Mod-Manager/README.md

 ## Mod IDs

-To avoid conflicts, simply pick the smallest unclaimed ID.
+To avoid conflicts when building a new mod, simply pick the smallest unclaimed ID.

 Claimed mod IDs:
  Mod ID | Mod Name | Author